daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 MESSAGE: on,146156161192
 ```

-#### 2.2.5 Transmission of the H/W status and sensors status data
+#### 2.2.5 Transmission of the H/W status and sensor's status data
-Sensor Status Data can be transmitted with the H/W status data.
-It is an efficient way to send the sensor status data with the H/W status data in one topic for saving the network bandwidth cost.
-When a hardware has multiple sensors and/or actuators, each sensor/actuator should have an unique value for identifying it from other sensors/actuators on the hardware.
-You can define it by yourself.
+Sensor Status Data can be transmitted along with the H/W status data.
+It is an efficient way to send the sensor status data combined with the H/W status data in one topic in order to save on network bandwidth cost.
+When hardware has multiple sensors and/or actuators, each sensor/actuator should have a unique value for identifying it from other sensors/actuators on the hardware.
+You can also define it by yourself.
 If you use this method, you can skip chapter 2.2.4

 > Transmit H/W status and sensors status data